With overdose deaths soaring, DEA warns about fentanyl-, meth-laced pills

 The DEA has seized 9.6 million counterfeit pills already this budget year, which is more than it seized in the previous two years combined, officials said.
 The number of seized counterfeit pills found to contain fentanyl has jumped 430 percent since 2019.

 The United States has been grappling with a worsening drug epidemic since 1999, fueled primarily by an explosion of opioid use.
 At first, that drug abuse centered around prescription pain pills, such as Oxycodone, Vicodin or Percocet.
 In recent years, the death toll has risen sharply, fueled in large part by fentanyl, a synthetic opioid that is relatively cheap to manufacture and distribute.
 Last year, drug overdoses killed more than twice as many Americans as car crashes.
 Many drug overdoses are the result of ingesting more than one drug, but experts say fentanyl is often involved.

-Dr. Jack Westfall said part of the problem lies in the common assumption, particularly by young people, that a pill purchased online must be made in a reputable lab somewhere, and therefore must not be too dangerous.
+Jack Westfall said part of the problem lies in the common assumption, particularly by young people, that a pill purchased online must be made in a reputable lab somewhere and, therefore, must not be too dangerous.

 Westfall recalled getting a phone call from the medical examiner when he worked as a public health official in Santa Clara County in California in 2019.